luigirizzo/netmap/WINDOWS/README.txt

 a) Build by using the Visual studio GUI
     - Open the <root directory>\WINDOWS\VsSolution\Netmap.sln solution
     - Select on the build type combobox the kind of operative system (Win7/8/8.1) and the kind of build needed (Debug/Release)
-    - Click on “Compile”, then “Compile solution”
+    - Click on "Compile", then "Compile solution"
     - The output will be found under <root directory>\WINDOWS\VsSolution\Output\<choosen build type>\

 b) Build by using the command line and MsBuild.exe